Who (what) is tbg?

 I've moved house 35 times.
 Mainly in Australia, but 3 times in the USA.

-The song "I've been every man" hits a little too close to home.
+The song "I've been everywhere man" hits a little too close to home.

-Loved electronics and radio since pre-teens.
+Loved electronics and radio since my pre-teens.
 I first took my ham radio license test when I was 12.
-I failed, but I got it later in life.
+I failed it the first time, but I got it later in life.
 VK3TOP.
 VK3GR.
 K6TBG.

 Collected hobbies for a long while.
 Too many to list, but built and flew RC gliders, electric aircraft, and helicopters for a good while.
 Custom-built and repaired racing and photography drones.
 All kinds of photography, film from way back, and digital when it became a thing.
+Built a few laser light shows.
 Video and audio production / editing.
 Of course, all sorts of electronics, building, repairing, and computers of all kinds in that mix as well.

 However, for the past seven years, I have primarily focused on the ACARS project, as it seems to encompass many of those other hobbies that I've pursued over the years.
 RF, satellite communications, networking, software, websites, and aircraft - no wonder I've stuck with it all this time.